annahaensch/DataScienceGlobalApplications/README.md

 ## Contact Me

-I you find these materials useful, let me know!
+If you find these materials useful, let me know!
 If you have suggestions for other reading or materials that might work well with this class, also let me know: anna.haensch@tufts.edu